shobhitsharma/embedo/README.md

 ## Development and Contribution

-If you'd like to report issue or suggest some features, feel free to create an issue and that shall be gladly taken care of.
-Since it has been used in few procution apps/websites, regular maintenance is expected.
+If you'd like to add some features or report bugs, pleaase feel free to fork, pull or createing issues.
+Locally project can be run or tested at:

 ```bash
 $ npm start